I. GROUP CLASSES

 L. WITHDRAWAL, REFUNDS & CREDITS FOR GROUP CLASSES

-For all Group Classes (including Standard Term, Immersions, and Workshops):
+For all Group Classes (including Term, Immersions, and Workshops):

 - Refunds & credits will be processed within 10 days according to the following policies:

-- Withdrawals received prior to the start date of the course: Students will be refunded full tuition, minus a 4% credit card fee if paid by card.
+- Withdrawals received prior to the start date of the course: Students will be refunded 80% of the tuition fee, minus a 4% credit card fee if paid by card.
 Refunds will be processed to the credit card used for payment or issued in the form of a check if payment was made by cash or check.

-- Cash refunds will not be made for withdrawals after the first three class sessions, regardless of how many classes were attended by the student.
-Class credits may be issued for withdrawals prior to mid-term (week 5).
-(Classes held before the withdrawal notice has been submitted will be deducted from the total class credit.)
+- Cash refunds will be extended only for withdrawals before the first class session or prior to the second class.
+Class credits may be issued for withdrawals in the first two weeks of class.
+Classes held before the withdrawal notice has been submitted in writing will be deducted from the total class credit.

 - Credits are given according to the following policies: